Philo Review 2023: Live and On-Demand Streaming

 Philo streams in standard 2.0 stereo audio; Dolby Digital 5.1 surround sound isn’t available.
 Digable Planets still sound “Cool Like Dat” on MTV Classic, though.

-For straight-up entertainment with a load of popular channels and an unlimited cloud DVR included, Philo is as cheap as live TV streaming gets in 2021, even with the recent cost increase to $25 a month.
+For straight-up entertainment with a load of popular channels and an unlimited cloud DVR included for just $25, Philo is as cheap as live TV streaming gets in 2022.
 Only the most basic Sling TV package comes close—with half the channels at 10 bucks more a month.

 But, if you want sports and local channels, there’ll be workarounds involved, and they’ll cost you a little in additional streaming subscriptions, apps, or antennas.